Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

 Thus, the $\theta\varphi$-component of the curvature reads

-Observe that for elementary contour, the parallel transport angle is given by an elementary solid angle: $\Delta\alpha(\bboxdot) = d\Omega$.
+This implies that for any region $U$ on the sphere, it is impossible to define a \defn{covariantly constant} vector field $\vec v$, which satisfies $\nabla_\tau \vec v=0$ along any curve in the region $U$ (as we anticipated in Sec.~\ref{Sec:PTTS2}).
+Indeed, otherwise one would be able to use $\vec v$ as a basis section, which would give vanishing connection coefficients and zero curvature, and we know that the curvature must be independent of the basis choice.
+One might be tempted to conclude that the converse is true: if the curvature vanishes in some region $U$ of a surface, then there exists a covariantly constant section over $U$.
+However, this is not the case, as we will see in Sec.~\ref{Sec:GeomCone}.

+Observe that for the contour $\bboxdot$, the parallel transport angle is given by the elementary solid angle: $\Delta\alpha(\bboxdot) = d\Omega$, as illustrated in Fig.~\ref{Fig:OmegaDalpha}.
 Consider now a region $\Sigma\subset S^2$ with a boundary $\partial \Sigma$ parameterized by $\gamma$.
 Assume that the section $\vec 1 $ is smooth over $\Sigma$.
 Let us break $\Sigma$ into small plaquettes $\boxdot$ and add together all contour integrals over their boundaries $\bboxdot$.
 Since the contributions from the internal links cancel out, we have for the parallel transport angle

 It follows that the parallel transport angle for the boundary $\partial\Sigma$ is given by the solid angle spanned by the region $\Sigma$:

 This is a purely geometric quantity, which is manifestly independent of the basis choice.
 If the region $\Sigma$ is negatively-oriented, so are the constituent plaquettes, and the parallel transport angle changes its sign.